FreddyTF/QuantumBiscuit/abstract.md

 [//]: <> (Freddy Initial Experiment)

-After basics about quantum computing which is required to understand the following, there comes a detailed explanation of the Quantum Biscuit Tester.
+After basics about quantum computing, a detailed explanation of the Quantum Biscuit Tester comes.
 We describe a realisation of this experiment in qiskit and analyse the result.
-From a phsyical point of view about the experiment we improve the experiment by adapting components of the quantum biscuit tester and using the quantum zeno effect.
+From a phsyical point of view about the experiment, we improve the experiment by adapting components of the quantum biscuit tester and using the quantum zeno effect.
-After that, there comes an analysis of our own new improvement and the improvements by Maria Volaris.
+After that we analyse our own improvement and the improvements by Maria Volaris.

 [//]: <> (Niklas Optimization)